Peer Career Advisors

 Chloe Sharp

-As an Environmental Engineering major I am most interested in water quality and management.
-Last summer I participated in a summer REU program at the University of Mississippi focusing on improving wastewater treatment methods, and this summer I am interning at Arcadis, an engineering consulting firm, where I am working on a lot of different projects having to do with water quality and stormwater management.
-At RPI, I am a member of the RPI Players and their honors society Alpha Psi Omega, an officer in Engineers Without Borders, a sister of Alpha Phi, and a member of the Civil Engineering honors society Chi Epsilon!
+As an Environmental Engineering major I am most interested in water quality and reuse.
+The summer after my Freshman year, I participated in a summer REU program at the University of Mississippi focusing on improving wastewater treatment methods, and I have interned at Arcadis, an engineering consulting firm, for the past two summers where I am working on a lot of different projects having to do with water treatment and management.
+At RPI, I am a member of the RPI Players and their honors society Alpha Psi Omega, President of Engineers Without Borders, Director of Community Service for Alpha Phi, and a member of the Civil Engineering honors society Chi Epsilon!

 In my free time, I love to go on walks/hikes and go to the farmers markets on the weekends downtown!
 I am also an avid customer of Stewart's Shops ice cream and like to go on ice cream runs there whenever I need a little treat/study break (my favorite is peanut butter pandemonium).